influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/production_installation/data_node_installation.md

 > **Verification steps:**
 >
-Before proceeding with the installation, verify on each meta and data server that the other servers are resolvable.
+Before proceeding with the installation, verify on each meta node and data node server that the other servers are resolvable.
 Here is an example set of shell commands using `ping`:
 >
     ping -qc 1 enterprise-meta-01